 For businesses – including law firms and in-house legal teams specializing in legal entity management – the global COVID-19 pandemic has presented a real challenge as they’ve had to quickly adapt to new ways of working, with many employees now based from home for the foreseeable future.

-Why in-house legal teams need a business continuity plan
+Why in-house legal teams and law firms need a business continuity plan

 Those organizations that had business continuity plans based around the need for cloud-based technology are now breathing a sigh of relief as they experience minimal disruption to their business.